ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 Follow the instructions in the [Managing shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP) page for detailed instructions.

-When you use dedicated host to deploy the SPPs, the SPPs are not billed for the reserved capacity.
+When using a dedicated host to deploy SPPs, the SPPs are not billed for the reserved capacity.
+{: note}

 ## Releasing a dedicated host
 {: #release-dh}